alvanli/alvanli/README.md

 - Perception Core Manager at WATonomous
 - Transformers Reading Group Lead at UW Data Science Club

+I used to list all of my projects here but most of them are outdated/ no longer reflects my coding ability.
 <!-- Here's an overview of some of the projects I have done!

 ### Data Science / Machine Learning